-In 2009, Atos Worldline processed almost three billion payment transactions in its domestic markets -Belgium, France and Germany.
-In order to strengthen its position and to prepare for the SEPA market, Atos Worldline initiated the strategic IT Globalisation Program which in 2009 was incorporated into the TOP program.
+In 2009, Atos Worldline processed almost three billion payment transactions in its domestic markets - Belgium, France and Germany.
+In order to strengthen its position and to prepare for the SEPA market, Atos Worldline initiated the strategic IT Globalisation Program which in 2009 was incorporated into the TOP Program.
 It aims to deliver the first truly pan-European payment processing platforms for Acceptance, Acquiring, Issuing and Clearing and Settlement.

-These global payment processing platforms are designed and developed to meet the requirements of its international customers for cross-border processing, front-and back office, including full regulatory compliance and fraud management.
+These global payment processing platforms are designed and developed to meet the requirements of its international customers for cross-border processing, front-and back office, including full regulatory compliance and fraud management. west from La Défense.
+This new Campus aims at bringing more interaction between the entities within the Group.